MathStuff/Matrices/README.md

 C.rank #Returns the rank of the matrix

+C.echelon #Returns the echelon form of the matrix

 C.rrechelon #Returns the reduced row echelon form of the matrix

 C.LU #Returns both L and U matrices from LU decomposition in a tuple